swetha3456/emojify/README.md

 I also performed some other preprocessing steps such as converting the images to greyscale and resizing them.
 After comparing various classifiers offered by scikit-learn, I went with the random forest classifier due to its high accuracy and lowest error in the classification report.

 ### Training and Testing
-I used the training and validation images to identify hyperparameters, which again improved the accuracy to around 50%, after which I loaded the trained model into a .pkl file.
+I used the training and validation images to identify the model that performed best (Random Forest Classifier) and to identify hyperparameters, which again improved the accuracy to around 50%, after which I loaded the trained model into a .pkl file.

 ### Building the Demo Program
 I used the trained model to process live video feed and capture emojis from it in real time.
 I used Mediapipe's inbuilt functionality for classifying hand gestures to classify gesture-related emojis.

 ### Dataset Used
 https://www.kaggle.com/datasets/msambare/fer2013

-Built the demo program which captures live videostream and predicts in real time Compared various classification algorithms to find the most accurate - Random Forest Classifier Expanding dataset to include other emojis

 ## Challenges
 - Data imbalance (had to duplicate/flip images to resolve this)